pleonex/LayTea/docs/guides/games/london_life/MSG.md

 - The text is mixed with formatting and script functions (control codes).
 - The encoding is `ISO/IEC 8859-1` (`Latin-1`).
 - Script ends with null-terminator character (`\0`).
+  - The null-terminator may appear in any place a text character can appear.
+    This includes text blocks and remaining bytes from a function argument block.
 - Padding to multiple of 4 with byte `0x00`.

 The script consists of blocks of 4 bytes.
 A block contains text _or_ control